Similar Deals Today

-We reviewed the original Predator Helios 300 here and called it a “superb gaming notebook.”
-Months later we reviewed an updated model with an Intel 8th-gen Core i7, clad in an eye-catching design with a markup in price of an extra hundred buck, our opinion was far muted.
+We reviewed the original Acer Predator Helios 300 here and called it a “superb gaming notebook.”
+Months later we reviewed an updated model with an Intel 8th-gen Core i7, clad in an eye-catching design with a markup in the price of an extra hundred bucks, our opinion was far muted.

 Now, the model that’s gaming so well is basically a refreshed model of the initial version, but it doesn’t carry the marked-up price that we didn’t like in last year’s model.
 For that reason, we decided to bring in this laptop to get a closer look at what it offers – and why it’s managed to hit the high echelons.

-With those specs, for its listing price is pretty fair, and the 5.5-pound weight won’t bog you down on daily commute.
+With those specs, its listing price is pretty fair, and the 5.5-pound weight won’t bog you down on your daily commute.

 Display, Camera & Sound

 The display would do with 1-inch bezels.
 Apart from that, you’ll pretty much love the 1080p display that boasts true-to-life color reproduction, with solid blues and magenta hues that you’ll like better than warmer tones when gaming and watching movies.
 It boasts a 144Hz refresh rate, which is not common in budget gaming laptops.
 This is a remarkable upgrade over the 2018 model, as it seeks to minimize blur and make up for dropped frames.